Spruik/Libre/README.md

 - docker-compose (>= 1.25 required)
 - git (>= 2 optional)

 The `docker-compose.yml` file is required to start.
-Easiest way to get is to clone this repository.
+Easiest way to get this is to clone this repository.

 ```shell
 $ git clone https://github.com/Spruik/Libre

 Cloning into 'Libre'...
 remote: Enumerating objects: 165, done.
 remote: Counting objects: 100% (165/165), done.